 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

-- Remove screw cap 1 with membrane 2 and the O-ring. - Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.
+- Stand the vehicle upright. - Remove screw cap 1 with membrane 2 and the O-ring. - Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.